SandroContreras/PowerBankController/README.md

 # Power Bank Controller
-MicroPython code to control an OLED display that monitors battery health.
+Custom 8-cell lithium-ion power bank with embedded monitoring via MicroPython and OLED display.

 ## Overview
 This project is a custom 8-cell (8×18650) lithium-ion power bank controller designed to explore